flatironinstitute/lineage_viewer/README.md

 ```

 The user may open the generated link `http://10.128.146.57:59663/gizmo/http/MGR_1671116590930_6/index.html`
 by control-clicking the link (on a Mac OS for example).
+In this case the "back end" parent process runs
+on the `rusty` cluster and the "front end" user interface runs on my Mac laptop.

 The interface starts with no timestamp selected.
 With no timestamp selected only the lineage tree summary
 in the right panel displays.